-Often seen as the specialized support crew under the CISO's wing, the IT security team monitors and protects the organization's networks and systems.
-They're usually the first line of defense in mitigating cyber attacks and executing incident response processes.
+Often seen as the specialised support crew under the CISO's wing, the IT security team monitors and protects the organisation's networks and systems.
+They're usually the first line of defence in mitigating cyber attacks and executing incident response processes.

-These professionals may have more diversified roles in maintaining and securing the organization's networks, servers, and other infrastructure.
+These professionals may have more diversified roles in maintaining and securing the organisation's networks, servers, and other infrastructure.
 Network admins may play a critical role in cybersecurity and disaster recovery for smaller operations.

 IT Operations and Support